gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/enable.md

 *   The project cannot already be mirrored in Git Fusion.

-*   There must not be any content in Helix where the to-be mirrored project's files are to be stored.
+*   When you use convention-based mirroring, there must not be any content in the Helix Versioning Engine where the to-be mirrored project's files are to be stored.
 GitSwarm checks for this before attempting to mirror the project.

-*   There must not be a Git Fusion configuration file (```p4gf_config```) for the current namespace/project path combination.
+*   When you use convention-based mirroring, there must not be a Git Fusion configuration file (```p4gf_config```) for the current namespace/project path combination.
 GitSwarm checks for this before attempting to mirror the project.

 When the requirements have not been met, GitSwarm displays an [error message](#error_messages).